 Length: 100 minutes / 1.67 hours

-Part of the timeless notoriety of King Kong comes from the special effects it utilized, many of which were years ahead of their time.
+Part of the timeless notoriety of King Kong (1933) comes from the special effects it utilized, many of which were years ahead of their time.
 These effects were able to bring an enormous gorilla into our world and have it interact with the people who invaded its habitat.
 Carl Denham (Robert Armstrong) was reluctant to bring a woman along on his next nature film, but since audiences wanted a dame on screen, he hired Ann Darrow (Fay Wray) to come on an expedition to Skull Island.
-Once there, the natives kidnap her in order to offer a “golden” sacrifice to their god known as “Kong”.
+Once there, the natives kidnap her to offer a “golden” sacrifice to their god known as “Kong.”
 While the crew of the ship fights to regain Ann, Kong also fights to keep her.
-In the end, the crew wins and Kong is carted back to New York, where his obsession with Ann leads him to climb the tallest building in town: the Empire State Building.
-When Kong is shot down, Denham remarks that “it was Beauty killed the Beast”.
+In the end, the crew wins, and Kong is carted back to New York, where his obsession with Ann leads him to climb the tallest building in town: the Empire State Building.
+When Kong is shot down, Denham remarks that “it was Beauty killed the Beast.”

 Beauty and the Beast